SumitsHub/learn-js-testing/README.md

 - e.g. Jest, Karma

 #### Assertion Library
-- Used to define expected autcomes
+- Used to define expected outcomes
 - Checks whether expectations are met
 - Supports all kinds of expectations and modes (sync/async)
 - e.g. Jest, Chai